Our Self-Assessment Solutions

 Inspire shares the same Latin root as ‘spirit,’ meaning the breath of life.
 So, to inspire literally means to breathe life into.

-Inspirational leaders breathe vitality, passion, purpose and cohesion into those around them and into their organizations.
-Their teams are more committed, work harder, have lower turnover, greater team spirit and higher morale (2, 3).
+Inspirational leaders breathe vitality, passion, purpose and cohesion into their organizations and those around them.
+Their teams are more committed, work harder and have lower turnover, greater team spirit and higher morale (2, 3).

-This requires an intelligence and competency working with the intangible, inner elements, which affect the human inspiration and motivation, an intelligence that can be termed emotional and/or spiritual—even outside of a religious context.
+This requires an intelligence and skill at working with the intangible inner elements.
+These inner elements affect human inspiration and motivation.
+This intelligence can be termed emotional and/or spiritual, and is independent and outside of any religious context.

 What is Inspirational Leadership?

 And how you can develop and grow it?